 In Naples, Florida, Gerlach is director of music at First Presbyterian Church and the assistant director and accompanist of the Philharmonic Center Chorales.

-Cathy Griffin, Festival Coordinator, is a self-employed marketing consultant specializing in work with arts organizations and financial institutions.
+Cathy Griffin, Festival Administrator, is a self-employed marketing consultant specializing in work with arts organizations and financial institutions.
 She has held marketing management positions with several major financial institutions before starting her own business.
 In addition to receiving a masters degree from the University of Tulsa, she has performed with opera companies in Seattle, Phoenix, and Indianapolis.

-Piotr Szulc, serves as the Production & Operations Manager with responsibility for coordinating facility and transportation arrangements for the Festival.
+Piotr Szulc, serves as the Production & Facilities Manager with responsibility for coordinating facility arrangements for the Festival.
 Piotr is highly experienced with producing festivals as the owner of a company in Poland which produces concerts throughout Europe.
 His work has also included producing and serving as emcee for a variety of events including international tennis tournaments, jazz festivals, artistic tours, as well as a wide range of special events for businesses.
 He also serves as Director of the International Festival of Choral Song in Miedzyzdroje, Poland and is a member of the Board of the Pomeranian Medical Academy Choir in Szczecin, Poland.
 Prior to this, Piotr was part-owner of a public relations and advertising agency for 20 years.

 Anne Swedish Moses